 Portrait photography is everything that Headshot photography is plus much more.
 The essential aspect of portrait photography is capturing images of people; in variations far exceeding the conservative norms and standards headshots photography is wrapped into.

-This variations accounts for the complexity involved in regards to capturing portrait photography and the use of it.
-Portraiture, as genre in photography, reaches much further into people’s professional, creative or personal life.
+This variation accounts for the complexity involved in regards to capturing portrait photography and the use of it.
+Portraiture, as a genre in photography, reaches much further into people’s professional, creative or personal life.

-Do to the, already, lengthy nature of this blog post, as I don’t want to bother you with too much continuous and long reading, I decided to emphasizes on portrait photography in a feature blog post – entirely dedicated to the topic.
-A topic revolving around Portrait photography can not be simple and explained in just few lines of text – there is so much to portrait photography that perfectly can justify a long, dedicated, blog post on it’s own.
+Due to the, already, lengthy nature of this blog post, as I don’t want to bother you with too much continuous and long reading, I decided to emphasize on portrait photography in a feature blog post – entirely dedicated to the topic.
+A topic revolving around Portrait photography can not be simple and explained in just a few lines of text – there is so much to portrait photography that perfectly can justify a long, dedicated, blog post on its own.

 Answers to most common questions regarding headshot photography: